HISTORIC NORTHAMPTON

 Where to find us

-Historic Northampton is located at 46 Bridge Street (Rt.
-9) in a large yellow 1813 building across from the Northampton post office, just two blocks from the downtown center.
-The main entrance is on the right-hand side toward the rear.
+Historic Northampton is located at 46-66 Bridge Street (Route 9).
+The Damon House (offices) and the Damon Education Center (exhibit gallery) are located in a large yellow 1813 building across from the Northampton post office, just two blocks from the downtown center.
+The main entrance is on the right-hand side of the modern addition featuring the exhibit gallery.
+The Shepherd Barn at Historic Northampton is located at 66 Bridge Street behind the Shepherd House.

 By foot from downtown